lemonfreshman/learn_command_lines_exercises/chapter_11/README.md

 Yes.

+mkdir tmp
+mkdir log
+cd log
-echo "this is the content" > production.log mkdir temp production.log mv temp cd temp ls production.log cat production.log this is the content
+echo "this is the content of production.log" > production.log
+mv production.log ../tmp
+cd ..
+cat tmp/production.log
+this is the content of production.log